chibisnorlax/acnhfaq/index.md

 From May 18th until May 31st, the museum will host a stamp rally everyday.
 The fossil, bug, and fish wings each will have three stamp stations in them.
 After you collect the three stamps from an exhibit, talk to Blathers to receive a plaque for that exhibit.
 The locations of stamp stations will change day to day, but you will get the same reward every time you complete the card.

 ### Wedding Season
 If you visit Harvey’s island from June 1st to June 30th, Reese and Cyrus will be there to ask for your help with their wedding anniversary photos.
 There is one photoshoot opportunity per day.
 Photo shoots will unlock more wedding items.
 The heart crystals you receive from Reece can be used to redeem the wedding items you’ve unlocked from Cyrus.
 You'll get Reese & Cyrus photo plate after the 6th visit.
-You also unlock special wedding DIYs on the 7th photoshoots from Cyrus and Harv.
+You also unlock special wedding DIYs on the 7th photoshoot from Cyrus and Harv.

 You can earn up to 11 heart crystals the first 7 photoshoots and up to 15 each shoot after.
 You can always time travel back to complete the shoot or farm heart crystals.